tlorans/defi-gmx-v2/foundry/exercises/app/vault.md

 # `Vault` Exercises

-`Vault` is a contract that users deposits and withdraw WETH from.
+`Vault` is a contract that users deposit and withdraw WETH from.

-Authorized accounts will be able to transfer the WETH in this contract into the strategy by calling `transfer`.
+Authorized accounts will be able to transfer WETH in this contract into the strategy by calling `transfer`.

 You need to complete the implementation of the `Vault.sol` contract.